carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 teaching: 20
 exercises: 10
 questions:
+- "What is Workflow management system?"
 - "What is Nextflow?"
-- "Why should I use a workflow system as part of my research workflow?"
+- "Why should I use a workflow management system as part of my research workflow?"
 objectives:
+- "Understand what a workflow management system is."
 - "Understand why you should use a workflow system as part of your workflow."
 - "Explain the benefits of using Nextflow as part of your science workflow."
 keypoints:
-- "Nextflow is a "workflow orchestration engine and a programming domain specific language."
+- "Nextflow is a "workflow management and a programming domain specific language."
 - "Using a workflow system facilitates portability and reproducibility of workflows."
 ---